squareops/terraform-azurerm-vnet/README.md

 Users need to declare `address_space` and subnets are calculated with the help of in-built functions.

-This module supports three scenarios to create Network resource on AWS.
+This module supports three scenarios to create Virtual Network resources on Azure.
 Each will be explained in brief in the corresponding sections.

 - **simple-vnet (default behavior):** To create a VNet with public subnets and Internet Route Hop.
   - `create_vnet       = true`